Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+41. **Properly Adding the Second Battery**

-41. Be careful with the wires.
+   Be careful with the wires.

 .. image:: /_static/magni-mini/assembly/41_batteries_minding_the_wires.png
     :alt: Adding second battery, being carefull with the wires.
     :width: 400px
     :align: center

 |

-42. Take the yellow-green wire and attach it like shown in the picture.
+42. **Connect Batteries in Series**

+   Attach the yellow-green wire: red connector to the RED spade of the first battery, black connector to the BLACK spade of the second battery.

 .. note::
   Red connector from the wire goes to the RED spade of the first battery.
 Black connector of the wire goes to the black spade of the second battery.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">